-The Company has already received a payment amounting to €900,000 upon signing the sale agreement and may receive €1,250,000 upon approval of the sale by the CCB.
+The Company has already received a payment amounting to &900,000 upon signing the sale agreement and may receive &1,250,000 upon approval of the sale by the CCB.
 All the expenses incurred by the subsidiary after the disposal date have been paid by the prospective buyer.
-The management has calculated the recoverable amount fo the subsdiary on the basis of the total consideration as per agreement less any profits on disposal arleady recognised in the prior year.
+The management has calculated the recoverable amount fo the subsidiary on the basis of the total consideration as per agreement less any profits on disposal arleady recognised in the prior year.

-The investment of EUR 193,873 in Netinfo UK was reclassified to Netinfo Pay Ltd to reflect an initial capital contribution made from Netinfo PLC to Netinfo Pay Limited through Netinfo UK Limited.
+During the year ended 31 December 2022 investment of EUR 193,873 in Netinfo UK was reclassified to Netinfo Pay Ltd to reflect an initial capital contribution made from Netinfo PLC to Netinfo Pay Limited through Netinfo UK Limited.
 The reclassification was conducted to reflect the relevance of the transaction at the time it was made.